kelvinz/code-notes/courses/spark_docs.md

 This cyclical relationship, enabled by the Delay Value patch, isn't normally possible in the Patch Editor.
 	initial value + value => reciever

+*Store Value Patch*
+Store Value is a patch asset created using a Delay Value patch.
+This patch asset stores an input value the instant a pulse is fired.
+The Input can be a value of any data type.
+The Store Trigger input takes a pulse as a trigger.
+The Output is the currently stored value.
+	store trigger + input => output